New Cadet Training Centre at Beckingham Camp named ‘Sustainable Project of the Year’

 Beckingham Visual

-Construction of these modern facilities will create a dedicated training space for Lincolnshire Army Cadet Force, allowing them to organise more local training weekends in what will be a welcome boost to recruitment.
-The facilities will also be available to other Cadets from around the country, providing wider benefit to many.
+Construction of these modern facilities will create a dedicated training space for Lincolnshire Army Cadet Force, allowing them to organise more local training weekends, which will be a welcome boost to recruitment.
+The facilities will also be available to other Cadets from around the country, providing wider benefits to many.

 Other winners in the 2024 Graphisoft UK Awards included: the new Science Discovery Centre at Sherwood Observatory, Sutton-in-Ashfield, in the Medium Project of the Year category; and the blueprint for the General Pharmaceutical Council’s new Canary Wharf venue in the Interior Design Project of the Year.